-After applying your indoor tanning lotion, you should put on your goggles.
+After applying your indoor tanning lotion, you should put on your goggles like the ones above.
 You must wear eye protection because our eyes and eyelids are very sensitive to UV light and if the rays penetrate your eyelids they can cause serious damage to your eye.

 Closing your eyes won’t work because UV light exposure can cause serious damage to the external and internal structure of your eyes.
 You also want to avoid getting raccoon eyes by adjusting the goggles during the tanning session occasionally so that they don’t stay in one position for too long.

 Make sure that when adjusting the goggles they continue to cover your eyelids.